John Baptist Odama: As bishop

 On 23 February 1996, Pope John Paul II appointed Odama bishop.
 He was consecrated Bishop of the Roman Catholic Diocese of Nebbi, on 26 May 1996, serving in that capacity until 2 January 1999.

 On 2 January 1999, he was appointed Archbishop of the Roman Catholic Archdiocese of Gulu, being the first Catholic prelate to serve in that role; the Archdiocese having been created that same day.

 Odama was the chairman of the interfaith organisation known as Acholi Religious Leaders Peace Initiative (ARLPI), from 2002 until 2010.
 The organisation was involved in peace-building efforts in Northern Uganda.
 As leader of the organisation, Odama met with Joseph Kony and other leaders of the Lord’s Resistance Army and mediated between them and the Government of Uganda.
 ARLPI received the Niwano Peace Prize in 2004.
 Odama was also involved in the 2006–08 Juba talks between the two parties in South Sudan.

 Archbishop Odama has been the chairman of the Uganda Episcopal Conference since 2010.

+Odama retired in March 2024 and was replaced by Raphael p’Mony Wokorach from Nebbi Catholic Diocese.

 Other responsibilities

 As of January 2020, Archbishop Odama is the Chancellor of Uganda Martyrs University, a private university affiliated with the Roman Catholic Church in Uganda and whose main campus is in Mpigi District, Uganda.

+Odama is also considered an adviser on matters of politics and national guidance for many politicians in Uganda.